leoarnold/puppet-cups/README.md

 * `held`: A held queue will print all jobs in print or pending, but all new jobs will be held.
   Setting `false` will release them.

-* `location`: A short information where to find the hardcopies.
+* `location`: A short information where to find the hard copies.

 * `options`: A hash of options (as keys) and their target value.
-Use `lpoptions -p [queue_name] -l` on the node for a list of all options available for the queue and their supported values.
+Almost every option you can set with `lpadmin -p [queue_name] -o key=value` is supported here.
+Use `puppet resource cups_queue [queue_name]` on the node for a list of all supported options for the given queue, and `lpoptions -p [queue_name] -l` to see a list of available values for the most commonly used printer specific options.

 * `shared`: Boolean value specifying whether to share this queue on the network.
 Default is `false`.